Yandex Cloud

 • Click Load profile and add one or more server load profiles.

-6. In the Configuration method field, select Attached file as the test data type.
+6. In the Configuration method field, select Attached file as the payload type.

-7. (Optional) If you want to reduce the test time, set the condition to stop the test automatically in the Autostop menu.
+7. Optionally, if you want to reduce the test time, set the condition to stop the test automatically in the Autostop menu.
 Click Autostop and specify:

-8. Under Forced test termination time, specify the time to autostop the test unless it is stopped for other reasons.
-This parameter value should be slightly greater than the expected test duration.
+8. Under Forced test termination time, specify the time after which the test will autostop, unless it is stopped for other reasons.
+Set it to be slightly greater than the expected test duration.

-9. Optionally, enable the Agent monitoring option.
+9. Optionally, enable Agent monitoring.
 For more information, see Test agent monitoring.

-10. Under Test information, specify the test name, description, version number, and label.
+10. Under Test information, specify a test name, description, version number, and labels.

 Click Attach file and open the configuration file on your computer.
-If you do not have a configuration file, run the test again or generate a configuration file based on the documentation.
+If you do not have a configuration file, run the test again or generate a configuration file based on this config article.

 Warning